Pablo Robles, Lead Mentor

 Hi, I’m Linda, originally from Brooklyn NY, now residing in Chapel Hill, NC.
 My past and how I live now is a powerful example that people can change.
 I became a mentor to be a part of the solution.

-Hi, I’m Emily!
+Hi, I’m EJ!
 I’m from Chapel Hill.
 I believe that there is not a “one size fits all” path to recovery and I became a mentor to help youth find solutions that work for them.
 I want to use my life experiences to help others who are facing challenges similar to those I have faced.
 The biggest accomplishment I’ve made since being in recovery was earning my college degree!
-My day job is in a garden center, and in my free time I enjoy running, hiking, skateboarding, reading, playing chess, and spending time with my cats.
+My day job is working as a teacher, and in my free time I enjoy running, hiking, skateboarding, reading, playing chess, and spending time with my cats.

 Kimberly Shoulars